 UK government bodies

-RHUL ISC is obliged to report, on request, visa status, attendance records and UK contact details to relevant UK government bodies.
-Study at the RHUL ISC is conditional upon Students complying with all policies of UK government bodies at all times.
-A student wishing to continue their studies in the UK after studying at the RHUL ISC may need to reapply for a visa from outside the UK and should check UKVI policy guidance from time to time as to whether this applies.
+We are obliged to report, on request, visa status, attendance records and UK contact details to relevant UK government bodies.
+Study at the Centre is conditional upon you complying with all policies of UK government bodies at all times.
+If you wish to continue your studies in the UK after studying at the Centre, you may need to reapply for a visa from outside the UK.
+Please ensure you check UKVI policy guidance from time to time as to whether this applies.

-· State explicitly that you wish to make a formal complaint
+- State explicitly that you wish to make a formal complaint

 - Include your name and student identification number or Admissions case number

-· Give a general description of the complaint and the dates on which any events occurred
+- Give a general description of the complaint and the dates on which any events occurred

-· Provide the names or positions of any members of staff or third parties directly relevant to the complaint
+- Provide the names or positions of any members of staff or third parties directly relevant to the complaint

-We will acknowledge receipt of your complaint within 48 hours, and we aim to formally respond within 5 working days.
+- We will acknowledge receipt of your complaint within 48 hours, and we aim to formally respond within 5 working days.

-Please supply the RHUL ISC with personal e-mail addresses and mobile telephone numbers prior to arrival, in order that communication, to include transmission of student reports, may be maintained at all times.
-Please also advise of any changes as they occur.
+Please provide us with personal e-mail addresses and mobile telephone numbers prior to your arrival at the Centre in order that we can communicate with you at all times (for example, to send you student reports).
+Please also advise of any changes to your contact details as soon as they occur.